 I realized that I could change certain things that I was saying & doing – not just related to marriage, but also in terms of taking care of myself and my needs as a mom, growing spiritually, and pursuing things that I enjoyed.
 When I started doing that, I truly started to see changes in my marriage.

-If you are finding yourself in this place of having some struggles in your marriage, and you want to begin focusing on what you can control, then I’d like to invite you to join the Better Attitude Marriage Challenge!
+If you are finding yourself in this place of having some struggles in your marriage, and you want to begin focusing on what you can control, then I’d like to invite you to grab my marriage audio devotional.

 Share in the comments below if you have other ideas on how pastor’s wives can care for their marriages!